Cynthia Talmadge : 1076 Madison

 Cynthia Talmadge (b.
 1989, New York) lives and works in New York City.
 Talmadge received her B.F.A. from the Rhode Island School of Design in 2011.
 Her work has been the subject of recent solo presentations at Halsey McKay Gallery, East Hampton; and 56 HENRY, New York.
 She has been featured in numerous group exhibitions both stateside and abroad, including recent presentations at Zippora Elders, Amsterdam; Almine Rech Gallery, New York; Monya Rowe, St. Augustine; Aperture Foundation, New York; De Market, Brussels; and JOAN, Los Angeles.
 Cynthia Talmadge is represented by 56 HENRY.

-For further information please contact firstname.lastname@example.org or (518) 966-2622.
+For further information about the exhibition, please contact the gallery at firstname.lastname@example.org, or +1 (518) 966-2622.